Desarrollo-CeSPI/mo_server_reverse_proxy_cache/README.md

 * Server name: the list of URLs to match.
 * SSL: ssl configuration section.
   * Enabled: instructs Nginx to use SSL for this virtual host.
   * Certificate ID: required when set enabled in true.
-Is the ID of the certificate, stored in an encripted databag.
+Is the ID of the certificate, stored in an encrypted databag.

 Nginx recipe requires default or from_databag recipes to be called before in order to work.